LorBordin/ainulindale/_posts/2020-01-23-Three-facts-on-Clickbait-you'll-never-believe.md

 Bad journalism does not only affect hoax websites, whose only purpose is to attract people to get economic reward, but also famous and trusted news publications.

-To fight against this crisis, the developing of new tools like news filters that hide unwanted contents is probaly one of the most effective weapons we have at our disposal.
+To fight against this crisis, the developing of new tools like news filters that hide unwanted contents is probably one of the most effective weapons we have at our disposal.
 Together with new tools, however, educating people about the negative effects that clickbait have, not only on the media but on themselves as well, will be crucial.